2 Preliminaries: Communicating Systems and Games

 In particular, in constructing the relationships of Figure 2.1 for bisimilarity, we have collected the theoretical ingredients for a certifying algorithm to check bisimilarity of states.

 In this view, the game of possible distinctions and their preventability between attacker and defender serves as the “ground truth” about the bisimilarity of two states.
 Bisimulation relations and modal formulas only appear as witnesses of defender and attacker strategies, mediating between game and transition system.
-The Hennessy–Milner theorem emerges on this level as a shadow of the determinacy of the bisimulation game (Note 2.1).
+The Hennessy–Milner theorem emerges on this level as a shadow of the determinacy of the bisimulation game (Idea 2.1).
 This whole framework draws heavily from Stirling (1996).

 We have disregarded the topic of axiomatic characterizations for behavioral equivalences.
-In these, sets of equations on process algebra terms (such as \textsf{CCS}) define behavioral congruences.
+In these, sets of equations on process algebra terms (such as ) define behavioral congruences.
 Thus, they tend to be coupled to specific process languages and lack the genericity we pursue in starting out from transition systems.

 We have observed that behavioral equivalences can be arranged in hierarchies and that these hierarchies could be handled nicely using modal characterizations to rank distinguishing powers (Subsection 2.3.3).
 We have also seen how to link game rules to productions in a language of potentially distinguishing formulas (Subsection 2.4.4).
 This departs from common textbook presentations that motivate the bisimulation game through the relational (coinductive) characterization (e.g. Sangiorgi, 2012).
-In later chapters, we will rather derive equivalence games from grammars of modal formulas (Note 2.2), to generalize the framework of Figure 2.13 for whole spectra of equivalences.
+In later chapters, we will rather derive equivalence games from grammars of modal formulas (Idea 2.2), to generalize the framework of Figure 2.14 for whole spectra of equivalences.

 But first, we have to make formal what we mean by equivalence spectra.